-Its graph versus time with typical spikes in its real and imaginary parts corresponding to curvature wall collisions serves as a sort of electrocardiogram of the Mixmaster universe, with each such spike pair arising from a single circuit or pulse around the origin in the complex plane.
+Its graph versus time with typical spikes in its real and imaginary parts corresponding to curvature wall collisions serves as a sort of electrocardiogram of the Mixmaster universe, with each such spike pair arising from a single circuit or "pulse" around the origin in the complex plane.
 These pulses in the speciality index seem to invariantly characterize some of the so called spike solutions in inhomogeneous cosmology and should play an important role in the current investigations of inhomogeneous Mixmaster dynamics.
-This interesting work is just started and will be certainly continued over the next years.
+This interesting work will be certainly continue over the next few years.

-0.4 Publications (2005 - 2008)
+4. Publications (2005 - 2009)